 3. Launch and update The distro you choose is now an 'app' on your system.

 Open the start menu and launch it, then follow the on screen instructions in order to complete the installation.

 When you have a fully working shell, update the system.

 '''

 sudo apt update

+sudo apt upgrade

 '''